 It was the CPS which first suggested that parental choice should be put at the heart of the education system, with schools becoming accountable to parents.
 It was the CPS which championed wider share ownership.
 It was the CPS that suggested banks should have to reveal their charges to their customers, or that you should be able to take your pension with you when you moved jobs.

 It was the CPS that championed the use of synthetic phonics in schools, which has – since its introduction under David Cameron – raised children’s literacy standards and reversed Britain’s decline in the PISA tables.
 It was the CPS whose ideas inspired the pension freedoms brought in by George Osborne, as well as the Lifetime ISA, and which made the case for the Conservatives to prioritise corporation tax reductions as a way to stimulate business.
 The Coalition’s flagship tax policy, of raising the personal allowance for income tax, first appeared in a CPS pamphlet by Maurice Saatchi.
 And it was the CPS that led Britain’s think tanks into the digital age with the creation of CapX, an online aggregator and news service dedicated to making the case for popular capitalism.

 Today, under the directorship of Robert Colvile and chairmanship of Lord Saatchi, the CPS is at the heart of the intellectual debate.
 The latest parliamentary survey by ComRes found that the CPS is considered by Conservative MPs to be the country’s most influential think tank.
 It also scored extremely highly, compared with its peers, in terms of the quality of its research and its independence from political and commercial bias.

-This latest report from UK think tank the Centre for Policy Studies looks at the ongoing cost of the coronavirus…Read more
+This report from UK think tank the Centre for Policy Studies looks at how to improve the accountability, transparency and…Read more

 No related events yet, please check back later